-The answer is yes if you are looking for an insured, flexible, and high-interest yielding account from your bank while maintaining a high minimum balance.
-Backed by FDIC insurance, money market accounts typically provide higher interest rates than a savings account but do not restrict your access to the funds.
+A money market account is a safe way to compound your money, because a money market account is an insured, flexible, and high-interest yielding account from your bank while maintaining a high minimum balance.
+Backed by FDIC insurance (up to $250,000), money market accounts typically provide higher interest rates than a savings account but do not restrict your access to the funds.

-Money market accounts (MMA) are a good investment.
-MMA’s provide the accessibility of a savings account with the earnings of an investment account.
+Money market accounts (a.k.a.
+Money Market Deposit Account or MMDA) provide the accessibility of a savings account with the earnings of an investment account.
 In regards to earning potential, you can think of them as somewhere between a certificate of deposit (CD) and a savings account.
 The higher amount invested in an MMA will lead to a higher interest rate, and thereby a greater return on investment.
 As opposed to a CD, which requires leaving the money untouched for a long period of time, MMA’s allow more accessibility to the money (including writing checks from the account’s funds), making it suitable to grow funds that you might need in the relatively near future.

-Why Some Experts Don’t Consider Money Market Accounts a Good Investment
+Why Some Experts Don’t Consider Money Market Accounts a Good Investment?

 Critics of money market accounts point out that interest rates for these investments are not as high as they used to be.
 In fact, today’s MMA rates may even be comparable to a basic savings account.
 Furthermore, MMA’s are not protected by the changing rates of inflation.
 Practically, this means that your money might not increase enough in value (through interest) to cover the decrease in value (from inflation).
 This is true, however, for all interest-earning checking and savings accounts (not including certificates of deposit [CD]).
 To make money market accounts a good investment, make sure you understand the earnings potential and limitations compared to other types of accounts.